 Course Description and Purpose

-Many people have not read the whole Bible and been exposed to the wide range of stories available.
-This survey course introduces outlines that will help the student grasp the flow of the story through scripture and gives them a basic launching point for further study.
-It also emphasizes devotional methods so that Scripture is not just an object of study but an interaction with the Loving God who created them.
-The student will identify ways that God intervenes in time and space to reveal Himself to build faith and provide assurance.
+Many people have not read the whole Bible or been exposed to the wide range of stories found in it.
+This survey course introduces outlines that will help student grasp the flow of the story through Scripture and give them a basic launching point for further study.
+It also emphasizes devotional methods so that Scripture is not just an object of study but an interaction with the loving God who created them.
+Students will identify ways that God intervenes in time and space to reveal Himself to build faith and provide assurance.
 Prayer and answered prayer are key elements in that experience.
-The same types of experiences build a connecting bridge between the people of God today and those in the Biblical stories.
+The same types of experiences build a connecting bridge between the people of God today and those in the biblical stories.

 CN-1 Ability to describe the basic story of the Bible.

 CN-2 Ability to describe the content, genre, major characters, historical context, main events, and theological themes of the Old Testament.